jimmyjazz/IDEF0-SVG/README.md

 ## What's IDEF0-SVG
 Produces [IDEF0](https://en.wikipedia.org/wiki/IDEF0) (aka ICOM) process diagrams from a simple DSL.

+The code itself is a few shell scripts in [`bin`](bin) wrapped around some Ruby code in [`lib`](lib) providing DSL parsing, SVG generation, and an ad-hoc informally-specified bug-ridden slow implementation of half a constraint solver.

+## The DSL
 The DSL is a list of statements of the form: `Function predicate Concept`.

 `Function` names are space-separated and camel-cased, and identify an activity, process, or transformation to perform.